tsither/HealthTalk/readme.md

 Then,

-- In the process_reports function (Healthtalk/desktop_app/ui/views/py) and in X you’ll need to set your python version:
+- In the process_reports function (Healthtalk/desktop_app/ui/views/py) and in page3_view you’ll need to set your python version:
     - either python3 or python

 Finally,